This tutorial covers:

 pairs, the keys taken from the original question object.
 The only difference between the other two test blocks will be the values for the cake object and the object name.

-As previously stated, we will provide a variety of questions and answers for the Inquirer prompt method:
+As previously stated, you will provide a variety of questions and answers for the Inquirer prompt method:

 const order_cli = await inquirer.prompt(order.orderDetailsQuestions, cakeA);

 The returned promise is an object containing the answers that the user could have chosen while using the CLI.
-As a result, we can assert these mocked responses.
+As a result, you can assert these mocked responses.

 expect(order_cli).toMatchObject(cakeA);